ahabra/input-field/README.md

 1. `type`: `text`, `password` or `email`.
 Optional.
 Default is `text`
 2. `label`: The label to display before the input field
+3. `sublabel`: Text that will appear under the label, with smaller font.
-3. `required`: If the field is required, then this attribute's definition will be `required="required"`.
+4. `required`: If the field is required, then this attribute's definition will be `required="required"`.
     Additionally, a _required_ marker (Star) will be displayed after the label.
-4. `required-message`: The message to display explaining that this field is required.
+5. `required-message`: The message to display explaining that this field is required.
 Default is `Required Field`.
-5. `minlength`: The minimum number of characters in the field.
+6. `minlength`: The minimum number of characters in the field.
-6. `minlength-message`: The message to display explaining the minimum number of characters.
+7. `minlength-message`: The message to display explaining the minimum number of characters.
    If the message contains `%v`, it will be replaced by the value of minimum length.
 Default is `Minimum Length is %v`, where `%v` is replaced by the value of `minlength`.
-7. `maxlength`: The maximum number of characters allowed in the field.
+8. `maxlength`: The maximum number of characters allowed in the field.
-8. `pattern`: A regular expression that must match the input.
+9. `pattern`: A regular expression that must match the input.
-9. `pattern-message`: The message to display explaining the matching pattern.
+10. `pattern-message`: The message to display explaining the matching pattern.
 Default is `Must satisfy the pattern %v`.
-10. `min`: The minimum (numeric) value accepted in the field.
+11. `min`: The minimum (numeric) value accepted in the field.
-11. `min-message`: The message to display explaining the minimum value for the field.
+12. `min-message`: The message to display explaining the minimum value for the field.
 Default is `Minimum value of %v`.
-12. `max`: The maximum (numeric) value accepted in the field.
+13. `max`: The maximum (numeric) value accepted in the field.
-13. `max-message`: The message to display explaining the maximum value for the field.
+14. `max-message`: The message to display explaining the maximum value for the field.
 Default is `Maximum value of %v`.
-14. `showrules`: Boolean.
+15. `showrules`: Boolean.
 Default is true.
 Show or hide validation rules.

 ### JavaScript